Standardizing reverberation-measured C IV time-lag quasars, and using them with standardized Mg II quasars to constrain cosmological parameters: Introduction

 \citet{Khadkaetal_2021a, Khadkaetal2022a, Khadkaetal2021c} derived cosmological constraints from RM H$\beta$ and \mq\ data.
 In this paper, we show that RM \cq\ data, that extend to higher $z$, are standardizable and derive the first cosmological constraints from \civ\ data.

 With its ionization potential energy of $\sim 64.5$ eV, \civ\ ($\lambda$1549) belongs to the high-ionization line (HIL) component of the QSO broad-line region \citep[BLR; ][]{1988MNRAS.232..539C,2005MNRAS.356.1029B,Karasetal2021}, which can partially form an outflow that is manifested by the blueshifted centroid of the line \citep[see e.g.][]{2021MNRAS.503.3145B} as well as by the frequent blueward line-emission asymmetry \citep{2005MNRAS.356.1029B}.
-It is therefore not yet established whether all of the \civ\ material is virialized and if the standard reverberation mapping of HILs can lead to the reliable measurements of the supermassive black hole masses, as was previously done using the low-ionization lines (LILs) for several hundreds of objects (mainly using the Balmer line H$\beta$ and the resonance \mii\ line).
+It is therefore not yet established whether all of the \civ\ material is virialized and if the standard reverberation mapping (hereafter RM\footnote{Depending on the context, we use the abbreviation RM for both reverberation mapping as a method and for reverberation-mapped quasars interchangeably.}) of HILs can lead to the reliable measurements of the SMBH masses, as was previously done using the low-ionization lines (LILs) for several hundreds of objects (mainly using the Balmer line H$\beta$ and the resonance \mii\ line).